vhtor/vwc/README.md

 # My custom wc

-This project is `wc` (word count) program exercise.
+This project is a `wc` (word count) program fork.
 The `wc` program is a command-line utility that counts the number of lines, words, and characters in a given file or input stream.

 ## Usage